zowe/docs-site/docs/user-guide/mvd-configuration.md

 In the latest version of Zowe, `instance.env` is no longer used.
 However, some environment variables that could be specified within v1 can still be set within v2 in the `zowe.environments` section of the server configuration file.
 Environment variables starting with `ZWED_` map to values that can be specified within `components.app-server` and `components.zss` so they are redundant, but you can refer to the above json-schema document to see which values are useful or deprecated.

 ## Configuring the framework as a Mediation Layer client

 The App Server and ZSS automatically register to the API Mediation Layer when present.
 If this is not desired, registration can disabled by setting the properties `components.app-server.mediationLayer.server.enabled=false` for app-server and `components.zss.mediationLayer.enabled=false` for ZSS.

-## Setting up terminal app plugins
+## Setting up terminal app plug-ins

-Follow these optional steps to configure the default connection to open for the terminal app plugins.
+Follow these optional steps to configure the default connection to open for the terminal app plug-ins.

-### Setting up the TN3270 mainframe terminal app plugin
+### Setting up the TN3270 mainframe terminal app plug-in

 The file `_defaultTN3270.json` within the `tn3270-ng2` app folder `/config/storageDefaults/sessions/` is deployed to the [configuration dataservice](../extend/extend-desktop/mvd-configdataservice.md) when the app-server runs for the first time.
 This file is used to tell the terminal what host to connect to by default.
 If you'd like to customize this default, you can edit the file directly within the configuration dataservice `<components.app-server.instanceDir>/org.zowe.terminal.tn3270/sessions/_defaultTN3270.json`.
 Or you can open the app, customize a session within the UI, click the save icon (floppy icon) and then copy that file from `<components.app-server.usersDir>/<your user>/org.zowe.terminal.tn3270/sessions/_defaultTN3270.json` to `<components.app-server.instanceDir>/org.zowe.terminal.tn3270/sessions/_defaultTN3270.json`.
 Either way, you will see a file with the following properties: